CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 The number of backup instances for each NF which are created by CoShare with dedicated reservation is the same as that created by the \textit{AllAny} model.
 In total, 23 backup instances are created by each of the two approaches and six backup nodes are used to host the instances, i.e., 100\% resource overbuild.
 The per NF utilization level, which is the percentage of the NF capacity that is reserved by the flows, is shown in Fig.~\ref{ilpcomutl}.
 Since CoShare intends to maximize the utilization of NF instances, most of the backup instances are 100\% utilized in contrast to the NFs of the \textit{AllAny} model.
 Moreover, with CoShare using shared reservation, only 13 backup NF instances are created and five backup host nodes are used, which results in only about 56\% resource overbuild.

-It is worth highlighting that in this example, the \textit{AllAny} is solved by using the LP solver, CPLEX, and hence the results are optimal.
-However, even for this simple example, it took more than a dozen minutes to find the optimal solution by solving the model, due to the NP complexity nature of the optimization project (\ref{eq-obj}).
-In contrast, CoShare obtained the results in less than one second.
-These showcase that CoShare is able to get near optimal results in much less time, and when applying shared reservation, CoShare can achieve higher level of resource efficiency.
+It is worth highlighting that in this example, the \textit{AllAny} model is solved by using the mathematical programming solver, CPLEX.
+However, even for this simple example, it took more than 10 minutes to find the optimal solution, due to the NP-hardness of the optimization problem (\ref{eq-obj}).
+In contrast, CoShare obtained the results in one second.
+This showcases the fact that CoShare is able to get near optimal results but in much less time, and when applying shared reservations, CoShare can achieve better resource efficiency.